LLM SEO Check Review: Content Relevance Score - What It Does, Costs, and Delivers

 Disclosure

-This is a review of a tool I built.
-That makes me the least objective reviewer possible.
-I'll compensate by being as transparent as I can about what it does well and what it doesn't.
+This is a review of our own tool, written by the founder, Alexey Tolmachev.
+That makes us the least objective reviewers possible.
+We compensate by being transparent about what the tool does well, what it does not, and what our own research showed about its original design.

 You enter a URL, your email, and your business niche.
-The system crawls your page with Playwright (simulating how AI bots see it, including JavaScript rendering), runs 26 checks across four dimensions, and returns a scored report in about two minutes.
+The system crawls up to 50 pages with Playwright (simulating how AI bots see the site, including JavaScript rendering), runs the 26 technical checks as a Technical Health subcomponent, then hands off to the content evaluator.

 What It Does Well

 Specific, actionable findings.
 If your JSON-LD is missing a price field, the tool tells you which field and shows an example.
-If your page renders blank without JavaScript, you see that.
-Each failing check has concrete fix guidance attached.
+If a monitoring query maps to zero pages with relevance above 5/10, you see exactly which query and which sub-intents are not covered.
+Each finding comes with concrete fix guidance, not vague advice.

 JavaScript rendering detection.
-The Playwright-based crawl catches a real and common problem: sites that serve blank pages to bots that don't execute JavaScript.
-Many React and SPA sites have this issue and don't know it.
-This check alone has been the most practically useful finding for users.
+The Playwright-based crawl catches a real and common problem: sites that serve blank pages to bots that do not execute JavaScript.
+Many React and SPA sites have this issue and do not know it.
+This check alone has been the single most practically useful finding for our users on the Technical Health layer.

-I ran a study across 441 domains and 14,550 domain-query pairs.
-The correlation between the AI Search Readiness Score and actual AI citation rates was r = 0.009, p = 0.849.
-That is statistically zero.
-The score does not predict whether AI engines will cite your site.
+Our study across 441 domains and 14,550 domain-query pairs measured the correlation between the original 26-check AI Search Readiness Score and actual AI citation rates.
+Result: r = 0.009, p = 0.849.
+Statistically zero.
+The technical score did not predict whether AI engines would cite a site.

-This is the most important thing I can tell you about this tool.
-I built a scoring model based on reasonable assumptions about what AI engines value.
-I then tested those assumptions empirically.
+This is the most important thing any reviewer (us or anyone else) can say about the first version of this tool.
+We built a scoring model based on reasonable assumptions about what AI engines value - schema markup, crawlability, trust signals, product data.
+We then tested those assumptions empirically.
 The data said: no correlation.

-The one real signal I found: content relevance gates citation.
-Sites were cited 5.17% of the time for same-topic queries vs 0.08% for cross-topic queries — a 62x difference.
-In other words, having content that matches what someone is asking about matters enormously.
-Having clean structured data and good meta tags matters far less than I assumed.
+The signal that did work was content relevance.
+Sites were cited 5.17% of the time for same-topic queries vs 0.08% for cross-topic queries - a 62x difference.
+The follow-up classifier on BM25 plus embedding similarity reached AUC 0.915.
+Having content that matches what someone is asking about matters enormously.
+Having clean structured data and good meta tags matters far less than we assumed.

 So What Is the Score Good For?

+Technical Health subcomponent: catches the structural elements that make AI citation mechanically possible.
+Think of it as a pre-flight checklist.
 If your robots.txt blocks AI crawlers, the tool catches that.
-If your structured data is malformed, you'll know.
-If your pages render blank without JavaScript, you'll see it.
-These are real problems with real fixes, and finding them is genuinely useful.
+If your structured data is malformed, you will know.
+If your pages render blank without JavaScript, you will see it.
+These are real problems with real fixes, and finding them is useful.
+Just do not expect fixing them alone to produce citations.

 Real Weaknesses

 One-time scan, not monitoring.
 You get a snapshot.
-There's no dashboard that tracks your score over time, alerts you when something breaks, or shows trends.
-You can rescan manually, but that's it.
+There is no dashboard that tracks your score over time, alerts you when something breaks, or shows trends.
+You can rescan manually.
+If you need continuous monitoring, this is not the tool.

 Limited page coverage.
-Free scans cover 5 pages, paid scans cover 50.
-If you have thousands of product pages, you're seeing a sample, not a complete picture.
+Free scans cover up to 50 pages.
+If you have thousands of product pages, you are seeing a sample, not a complete picture.
+Query-aware page expansion helps by pulling in additional pages that match the monitoring queries, but there is still a ceiling.

 No access behind login walls.
-The crawler can't authenticate.
-Paywalled or gated content can't be scanned.
+The crawler cannot authenticate.
+Paywalled or gated content cannot be scanned.

 Who Should Use It

-- You suspect your site has technical issues that prevent AI engines from reading it (JavaScript rendering, blocked crawlers, missing structured data)
+- You suspect technical issues that prevent AI engines from reading your site (JavaScript rendering, blocked crawlers, missing structured data)

 - You want a fast, specific diagnostic rather than a multi-week manual audit